lyciden/flutter_projects/weather_app/README.md

-# weather_app

 ## Flutter Weather App

-Welcome to the Flutter Weather App — a sleek and efficient mobile application that brings real-time weather updates and forecasts right to your fingertips.
+#Welcome to the Flutter Weather App — a sleek and efficient mobile application that brings real-time weather updates and forecasts right to your fingertips.
 Powered by the comprehensive data from OpenWeatherMap, this app is designed to deliver accurate and up-to-date weather information.

 Features:
 Live Weather Data: Get the current weather conditions instantly with updates from OpenWeatherMap API.